 I have a friend whose plane routine is to down three large scotches pre-flight, fall asleep as soon as he's seated, and snore (and possibly dribble) his way to his destination.
 No pillows, no pyjamas, no blankets, no fuss.
 On the other hand, I generally like to wash my face, brush my teeth, lower the eye mask, and plug in the iPod before I attempt to sleep (although I'm finding that the more I fly the less fussy I am about sticking to this routine).

-The one thing we both agree on is that not getting much sleep before a long flight is a generally a good thing.
+The one thing we both agree on is that not getting much sleep before a long flight, and hence getting on the plane feeling a little like a tired wreck, is a generally a good thing.

 - Pack a plane kit.
 I put all the stuff I know I'll want to use during the flight in one, easy access bag.